Gradient Estimation with Discrete Stein Operators: Related Work

-Stein operators for continuous distributions have also been leveraged for effective variance reduction in a variety of learning tasks \citep{AssarafCa1999,MiraSoIm2013,oates2017control,liu2017action,barp2018riemann,south2018regularised,si2020scalable}. \citet{liu2017action} also use Stein operators for gradient estimation.
-Their method is based on the Langevin Stein operator~\citep{gorham2015measuring} for continuous distributions, and the resulting estimator coincides with the continuous counterpart of RELAX~\citep{Grathwohl2018}.
+Stein operators for continuous distributions have also been leveraged for effective variance reduction in a variety of learning tasks \citep{AssarafCa1999,MiraSoIm2013,oates2017control,barp2018riemann,south2018regularised,si2020scalable} including gradient estimation \citep{liu2017action,jankowiak2018pathwise}.
+In particular, the gradient estimator of \citet{liu2017action} is based on the Langevin Stein operator~\citep{gorham2015measuring} for continuous distributions and coincides with the continuous counterpart of RELAX~\citep{Grathwohl2018}.
 In contrast, our approach considers discrete Stein operators for Monte Carlo estimation in discrete distributions with exponentially large state spaces.
+Recently, \citet[App.~E.4]{parmas2021unified} used a probability flow perspective to characterize \emph{all} unbiased gradient estimators satisfying a mild technical condition; our estimators fall into this broad class but were not specifically investigated.